hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 [Grafana](https://grafana.com/) is a powerful data visualization and monitoring tool.
 It serves as the interface for developers to visualize and analyze the data collected by Prometheus.
 With its rich set of visualization options and customizable dashboards, Grafana empowers developers to gain real-time insights into their systems’ performance, identify trends, and detect anomalies.
 By leveraging Grafana’s capabilities, developers can create comprehensive visual representations of their systems’ metrics, facilitating informed decision-making and proactive system management.

-### Deeploy Prometheus and Grafana using Terraform
+### Deploy Prometheus and Grafana using Terraform

-Apart from using the HPE GreenLake *hpegl* provider, it also uses the *helm* provider from Hashicorp to deploy both Prometheus and Grafana to the K8s cluster.
+Both Prometheus and Gafana can be installed to the K8s cluster using the [HPE GreenLake Terraform provider *hpegl*](https://registry.terraform.io/providers/HPE/hpegl/latest), together with the [Helm provider from Hashicorp]( https://registry.terraform.io/providers/hashicorp/helm/latest).

-#### Terraform config
+#### Create Terraform config

 H﻿ere is the terraform config file.
+You can refer to [Infrastructure-as-code on HPE GreenLake using Terraform](https://developer.hpe.com/blog/infrastructure-as-code-on-hpe-greenlake-using-terraform/) for the details about HPE GreenLake Terraform provider and its usage.

 ```markdown
 $ cat main.tf